Table of contents

 UI kit is a set of ready-made user interface solutions.
 It can be buttons, input fields, breadcrumbs, menus, radio buttons, forms – all those elements that help users interact with a site, application or software.
 You will need to create a suitable UI kit for your logistics software.
 All elements of the platform should be chosen wisely and with taking into account user needs.

-Develop Logistics Software Right: Bits of Advice from the Northell Team
+Logistics Software Development: Bits of Advice from the Northell Team

 Our team has prepared some rules that will help you in the process of logistics software development.
 Let’s take a look at them: